-The set was my first encounter what would eventually be labeled as “action figures, visit web ” a semi-articulated middle ground between static plastic army men and the larger Mego dolls.
-They were sturdy as hell, diabetes and pregnancy especially in comparison to the flood of similiar toys that followed.
+The set was my first encounter what would eventually be labeled as “action figures,” a semi-articulated middle ground between static plastic army men and the larger Mego dolls.
+They were sturdy as hell, especially in comparison to the flood of similar toys that followed.
 Several of our figures survived close encounters with the landlord’s lawnmower and the vehicles have retained their functionality — if not their complete paint jobs — over four decades of enthusiastic play.

 I took an immediate shine to the bearded woodsman figure in the set.
 I named him Russell after my dad, who was both amused and flattered by his eldest’s act of hero worship.

 Russell stood at the pinnacle of my action figure hierarchy for years.
 Han Solo deferred to his rugged masculinity and Baron Karza trembled when he heard his approach.
 Countless Cylons and Stormtroopers fell to his unparalleled marksmanship.
 When some fiendish deathtrap in a bookshelf-turned-space-station threatened Russell’s life, poor Commodore Decker would take the acid bath in order to spare him from destruction.

 When Russell wasn’t exploring alien worlds in a boat-turned-starship, he would kick back with his buddies and drink beer in the dining area of a Tonka Winnebago.
 He was truly a man’s man, reflecting the starry eyed virtues an impressionable son sees within his larger-than-life father.